Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 ## Bugs encountered during testing
 We encountered some minor hurdles and challenges during development and testing due to bugs.
 These bugs primarily involved logical errors and issues with input validation, which we identified and resolved.
 Initially, we did not consider the importance of the order in which conditions for identifying the type of triangle were checked.
-In my original code, we checked for an isosceles triangle before checking for an equilateral triangle.
+In our original code, we checked for an isosceles triangle before checking for an equilateral triangle.
 This oversight led to equilateral triangles (with three equal sides) being incorrectly classified as isosceles triangles.
-The faulty logic in my code looked like this:
+The faulty logic in our code looked like this:

 **Before (Incorrect Code)**